Askinkaty/Russian_learner_corpus_ReLCo/README.md

 Corpus of errors collected automatically by [Revita language learning system](http://revita.cs.helsinki.fi/)

+### UPDATED DATASETS:

+New file with manually annotated data will be uploaded soon!

+* `errors_tagged.m2` contains sentences with learner answers which was tagged using ERRANT updated for Russian.

 ### NEW DATA ADDED:

 File `phrases_with_annotation.txt` includes short paragraphs in Conll format